Rekihyt/Sifu/HolyBook.md

 After She made the Set of People, She gave unto them the set of apples.
 "Do not eat from the set of apples, for you will disrupt the mapping."
-But the People did not heed She warning, and ate from the set of apples.
+But the People did not heed Her warning, and ate from the set of apples.
 The domain diminished, the function of apples was no longer a valid mapping.
 And so man created the first non-total function, and from it the complexity demon was born.
 A most insidious creature, it thrived on the corruption of holy simplicity.
-The People were forever cursed, never to return to the perfect simplicity of the first isomorphism but endlessly, desperately striving for it.
+The People were forever cursed, never to return to the perfect simplicity of the first isomorphism yet endlessly, desperately striving for it.

 And the She made the one true language, such that the people of Man could understand the beauty of simplicity.